Does turmeric help with memory loss during perimenopause?

 Memory changes are among the most unsettling symptoms women experience during perimenopause.
 Forgetting words mid-sentence, losing track of tasks, or feeling mentally slower than usual can be alarming, even though these changes are typically tied to fluctuating estrogen's influence on the hippocampus and prefrontal cortex.
 Turmeric and its active compound curcumin have attracted research interest for cognitive support, and this is one of the more evidence-supported applications for this supplement.

 Curcumin constitutes roughly 2 to 5 percent of dried turmeric by weight.
 Several mechanisms make it relevant to brain function and memory.
 First, it crosses the blood-brain barrier, which many anti-inflammatory compounds cannot do, allowing it to act directly within the central nervous system.
 Second, it upregulates brain-derived neurotrophic factor (BDNF), a protein essential for the growth and maintenance of neurons and for the synaptic plasticity that underlies learning and memory.
 Declining BDNF levels are associated with cognitive aging and mood disorders.
+Third, curcumin inhibits MAO enzymes involved in neurotransmitter breakdown, which may support the serotonin and dopamine balance needed for clear, focused thinking.

 The most directly relevant human study is a 2006 publication by Ng and colleagues examining curry consumption frequency and cognitive performance in older adults.
 Regular curry consumers, who would have higher curcumin intake through diet, showed better cognitive performance scores compared to those who rarely ate curry.
 While this was an observational study and did not prove causation, it aligns with curcumin's known neuroprotective mechanisms.
 Research by Lopresti and Maes in 2014 further elaborated on curcumin's effects on neurotransmitter metabolism and neuroprotection, supporting the biological plausibility of benefit for brain health.